 Professor Ty was awarded a Fulbright Canada Visiting Research Chair for 2018-2019 at the Department of Asian American Studies, University of California Santa Barbara.
 She conducted research on contemporary Asian North American Literature and taught a course on Asian American Graphic novels in winter 2019.

-Ty was awarded Laurier's University Research Professor in 2015.
+Ty was named Laurier's University Research Professor in 2015.
 The recipient of four Social Sciences and Humanities Research Council research grants and two SSHRC conference grants, she has been a visiting professor at Universität Trier, Philipps-Universität Marburg and the University of Saarland, Saarbrücken in Germany.

 In 2017 she served as Program Co-Chair for the Association for Asian American Studies (Portland 2017); has served as Academic Co-Convenor of Congress 2012; Chair of the Department of English and Film Studies from 2004-2009; Graduate Officer for the Department of English, 2000-2003; Women’s Studies Program Coordinator, 2000-2003; and President of the Canadian Association of Chairs of English from 2008-2009.